- Skincare

 What Is Pure Retinol?

-Pure retinol (vitamin A), the star ingredient in the Revitalift Night Serum, is the most potent form of retinol, and is known to be more effective than retinol derivatives.
-This night serum formula is built to remain potent and effective for measurable results from the time you begin using it to its last drop.
+Pure retinol (vitamin A), the star ingredient in the Revitalift Night Serum, is the most potent form of retinol and is known to be more effective than retinol derivatives.
+This night serum is built to remain potent and effective for measurable results from the time you begin using it to its last drop.

 What Are the Benefits of Pure Retinol?

-Pure retinol is known to be more effective than other forms of retinol because it’s proven to fight signs of aging like wrinkles or uneven skin texture.
+Pure retinol is known to be more effective than other forms of retinol because it’s proven to fight signs of aging like wrinkles and uneven skin texture.
 After use overnight, your skin will feel moisturized and supple and its texture will feel more refined.
 Within two weeks, deep wrinkles will start to become less visible and your complexion will be brighter and more radiant.
 After significant continued use, wrinkles (even deep ones) will visibly improve and your skin will appear healthy, younger and glowing.

-How to Incorporate L’Oréal Paris Revitalift Derm Intensives Night Serum Into Your Skin-Care Routine
+How to Incorporate L’Oréal Paris Revitalift Derm Intensives Night Serum Into Your Skincare Routine

 My Review of the L’Oréal Paris Revitalift Derm Intensives Night Serum